 (re-run) It’s amazing once a person takes the internet out of the daily equation, just how much she can get done.
 And how she doesn’t miss it all that much.
 And how she has time to write about not missing it.
 As technology goes, I could take it or leave it.
 I still shop at… Continue reading What to Do instead of Going Online

 (re-run) Yesterday my son and I had lunch together at the local sandwich shop.
-He brought his little dog — half Chihuahua, half terrier.
+He brought his little dog, half Chihuahua, half terrier.
 I fed Violet scraps of lettuce under the table while we ate.
 She thinks she’s a vegetarian.
-Afterward, we followed the usual routine and came back to my house, where Violet… Continue reading A Good Dog Neighbor
+Afterward, we followed the usual routine and came back to my house, where Violet could… Continue reading A Good Dog Neighbor